ksu-cs-textbooks/cis301/content/6-chapter/6_2-existRules.md

 ## Exists introduction

-We can use the exists introduction rule, `∃i`, when we have a statement of the form `P(a)` for an arbitrary member `a` of a domain.
-Since we found one individual where a statement held, then we can also say that there exists an individual for which the statement is true.
+We can use the exists introduction rule, `∃i`, when we have a proposition of the form `P(a)` for an arbitrary member `a` of a domain.
+Since we found one individual where a proposition held, then we can also say that there exists an individual for which the proposition is true.
 We can formalize the rule as follows:

 ```text
        P(d)         where  d  is an individual